At Poringland Primary School and Nursery, our vision means that we want: Happy, Active, Inspired, Healthy Learners.

 All classes in Key Stage Two engage in shared reading throughout the week.
 This is a practice that gives all children access to a challenging text and enables them to be involved in the process of ‘reading for pleasure’ rather than focusing on decoding tricky words.
 The role of the teacher is to demonstrate ‘what good readers do’ and encourage and facilitate the process of summary and inference.

-Class reader books often link to topics; these will be selected during the medium term planning phase at the beginning of each term.
+Class reader books link to the terms themes; these will be selected during the medium term planning phase at the beginning of each term.

 English lessons cover a wide range of genres and children learn a range of skills from writing formal, factual texts to writing creative, imaginative stories.
 Children read and learn about classic stories and develop their skills of expression through poetry and music.
 At Poringland, the subjects we write about are exciting and motivating, which results in writing that is vibrant and inspirational.
 Children learn to enjoy writing, just as great authors and poets have done in the past.